-Given the urgency of the climate crisis, the U.S. Environmental Protection Agency should very rapidly put in place methane emissions standards at new and existing oil and natural gas sites, nationwide.
+Given the urgency of the climate crisis, the U.S. Environmental Protection Agency should very rapidly put in place a framework to regulate methane emissions from new and existing oil and natural gas sites, nationwide.
 In this memo, we describe how ambitious regulations can readily reduce methane emissions in 2025 from oil and gas to at least 65% below 2012 levels, with brief descriptions of the specific measures that could accomplish this.
+As shown in Table 1, these reductions will reduce methane emissions in 2025 by 7.8 million metric tons of methane compared to current policies, equivalent to 680 million metric tons CO2-equivalent (using a metric that assesses the climate damage from methane over the next two decades).2

-Our analysis is based upon a model built by CATF that uses EPA's U.S. Greenhouse Gas Inventory2 (USGHGI), which breaks methane emissions down into dozens of categories, to estimate the benefits of specific regulatory approaches.
-The USGHGI figures are adjusted to account for the higher emissions from oil and gas production areas that have been documented in numerous independent research studies, and which were estimated at the national level by Alvarez et al.3 The model then uses https://www.ipcc.ch/site/assets/uploads/2018/02/WG1AR5 Chapter08 FINAL.pdf).
+Our analysis is based upon a model built by CATF that uses EPA's U.S. Greenhouse Gas Inventory3 (USGHGI), which breaks methane emissions down into dozens of categories, to estimate the benefits of specific regulatory approaches.
+The USGHGI